 The term “typology” was first used in 1959 when Bernd and Hilla Becher began documenting their architectural photographic series.
 Depicting decaying urban landscapes, each photograph was taken at exactly the same angle, from the same distance, with the same exposure settings.
 With the aim of recording a landscape in flux, the Becher couple described their subjects as “buildings where anonymity is accepted to be the style”.

 Their work influenced generations of photographic typologists.
 Jeff Brouws, a well-known photographer uses typology to explore “historical, contemporary [and] everyday aspects of the American cultural landscape”.
-And John Cyr’s series depicting the developer trays of famous photographers has become a prime example of photographic typology.
+And John Cyr’s series depicting the has become a prime example of photographic typology.

 Each typology begins with a single photograph.
 But deciding on a subject is easier said than done.
 To get started, pick a simple subject that will be easy to find in numbers.
 It’s funny how things become scarce once you begin looking for them.
 Some good ideas might include: